kkrismer/seqgra/README.md

                         prediction threshold for Sufficient Input Subsets;
-                        this evaluator argument is only visible to the SIS evaluator
+                        this evaluator argument is only visible to the SIS evaluator --eval-grad-importance-threshold EVAL_GRAD_IMPORTANCE_THRESHOLD
+                        feature importance threshold for gradient-based
+                        feature importance evaluators; this parameter only
+                        affects thresholded grammar agreement plots, not the feature importance measures themselves; this evaluator
+                        argument is only visible to gradient-based feature
+                        importance evaluators (defaults to 0.01)
 ```

 ## Commonly used suite of seqgra commands